 DMA Course Listings

-The below course listings detail DMA curriculum taught in the CADRE labs.
-Actual course content will vary from semester to semester based upon the instructor and current syllabus.
-Download the Art advising guide, BFA program application, and DMA Major Form here ~ http://www.sjsu.edu/art/documents/forms/
+The below course descriptions provide a general overview of DMA course content.
+Actual course content will vary from semester to semester based upon the instructor and current course syllabus.

 Art 74/ Introduction to Digital Media Art

-This course will explore the fundamental concepts and methods of Digital Media production.
-It provides an introduction to visualization software applications and web presentation techniques.
+This course will explore the fundamental concepts and methods of Digital Media.
+It provides an introduction to software applications and web development.
 We will explore both conceptually and technically what it means to manipulate images digitally.
-This course is a Visual Art course and will approach media from a fine art perspective.
 Students will produce artworks using currently available imaging, composition and web design software.
-Each project will be presented on the Web.
-The class will focus on current methods, trends and conceptual frameworks for artistic production involving information technology.
+The class will focus on current methods, trends and conceptual frameworks for artistic production of digital media.
 The course emphasizes creative and critical thinking, problem solving and computer literacy.
-Students will produce projects in digital imaging, net.art/ web sites, and digital video.

 Art 75/ Introduction to Digital Video